by-tezov/tuucho/mkdocs/docs/config/index.md

 # Config Definition

 The `config` JSON file allow you do define material resource url in order to load, manage, and cache.
-This (or these files) will be called before to call a page.
+This (or these files) must be called before to call a page.
 Any change in the validity key will invalid the corresponding cache.

+!!! note
+    The sample application call the config (lobby or auth) with the help of middleware navigation.
+Check [Mobile Integration](../mobile-integration/middleware.md)

 Additional keys and options will be added as the system evolves.